PERMATApintar National Gifted Center: Talent Search

-The Malaysian Gifted Center used two on-line assessment tools to search for the gifted and talented around Malaysia.
+The Malaysian Gifted Center used two online assessment tools to search for the gifted and talented around Malaysia.
 The assessment tools are known as UKM1 and UKM2.
-UKM1 measures both verbal comprehension and inductive-deductive reasoning, while UKM2 measure verbal comprehension, inductive-deductive reason, recall memory and information processing.
+UKM1 measures both verbal comprehension and inductive-deductive reasoning, while UKM2 measures verbal comprehension, inductive-deductive reason, recall memory, and information processing.
 A total of 2.4 million children have tried the UKM1 assessment tool since 2009 and more than 56,000 have been selected to sit for the UKM2 test.
-Students who meet the cut-off scores of both tests will then be invited to participate in the School Holiday Program conducted annually at the Gifted Center in December.
-UKM1 test is open annually from January until end of May.
+Students who meet the cut-off scores of both tests will then be invited to participate in the School Holiday Program conducted annually at the Gifted Center in March.
+UKM1 test is open annually from January until the end of May.
 The UKM2 test will open annually from July to September.

 School Holiday Camp

-The School Holiday Camp is a STEM-based program aimed at instilling interest in STEM among the young gifted and talented students.
-The camp offered residentially for three weeks offers various STEM-related courses such as Cryptology, Biotechnology, Flight Science, Crime Scene Investigation, Crystal and Polymer, Engineering, Probability and Game Theory, Ethnomathematics, Mathematics for the Universe, Robotics etc. Students offered to the camp can select one of the course for the three weeks duration.
-Classes will be taught by teachers and assistant teachers who are trained by the management of the Malaysian National Gifted Center.
-Students will start their academic activities from 8 am until 4 pm, followed by co-curricular activities in the late afternoon.
-The camp is a good platform for gifted students to interact, learn from each other and practice social ethics.
-The students will also sit for the UKM3 test during the School Holiday Camp.
+The School Holiday Camp is a STEM-based program aimed at instilling interest in STEM among young gifted and talented students.
+The camp offered residentially for two weeks offers various STEM-related courses such as Cryptology, Biotechnology, Flight Science, Crime Scene Investigation, Crystal and Polymer, Engineering, Probability and Game Theory, Ethnomathematics, Mathematics for the Universe, Robotics etc. The students will sit for the UKM3 test during the School Holiday Camp.
 UKM3 test is used as a screening tool for admission to the PERMATApintar National College, UKM.